Shaping Queer History, One Scene at a Time: 32 LGBTQ Television Moments That Broke Barriers

-With shows like Pose, Will & Grace and RuPaul’s Drag Race reverberating through households everywhere, it’s remarkable that gay TV moments — let alone openly LGBTQ characters on TV — were nearly non-existent in America only decades ago.
+With shows like Pose and RuPaul’s Drag Race reverberating through households everywhere, it’s remarkable that gay TV moments — let alone openly LGBTQ characters on TV — were nearly non-existent in America only decades ago.

 But as we travel back through televised history, it’s possible to uncover at least 30 gay TV moments — spanning all the way back to the early ’70s — that not only helped shape television into the important medium it is today but spark the visibility necessary for the LGBTQ community to thrive.

 Here are 32 gay TV moments that have broken barriers and helped to shape queer history: